Davidjmz12/NcLibrary/README.md

 # Create a NetCDF file using the user interface
 create_nc_file_app()

-# Read the NetCDF file and convert to a data frame
+# Read the NetCDF file and convert it to a data frame
 data <- read_nc_file("path/to/your/file.nc")

 # Subset data for a specific city